DeShaney v. Winnebago County: Dissents

-A second, shorter but more famous dissent was written by Associate Justice Harry Blackmun, who had (along with Associate Justice Thurgood Marshall) joined Brennan's dissent.
+A second, shorter and more famous dissent was written by Justice Harry Blackmun, who had (along with Justice Thurgood Marshall) joined Brennan's dissent.
 In the first of his opinion's four paragraphs, Blackmun reiterated Brennan's contention that there had been state action in establishing a DSS that promised to provide protection against child abuse and absolved all other state and non-state actors of the responsibility or authority to act.
 He went on to compare the Court's ruling to the Dred Scott case, saying that in both cases the court upheld an injustice by choosing a restrictive interpretation of the Constitution and then denying that choice.

 Poor Joshua lament

-Blackmun's dissent is famous due to its fourth paragraph which is as follows:
+Blackmun's dissent is famous due to its fourth paragraph:

 Poor Joshua!
 Victim of repeated attacks by an irresponsible, bullying, cowardly, and intemperate father, and abandoned by respondents who placed him in a dangerous predicament and who knew or learned what was going on, and yet did essentially nothing except, as the Court revealingly observes, ante, at 193, "dutifully recorded these incidents in [their] files."
-It is a sad commentary upon American life, and constitutional principles – so full of late of patriotic fervor and proud proclamations about "liberty and justice for all" – that this child, Joshua DeShaney, now is assigned to live out the remainder of his life profoundly retarded.
-Joshua and his mother, as petitioners here, deserve – but now are denied by this Court – the opportunity to have the facts of their case considered in the light of the constitutional protection that 42 U.S.C.
-1983 is meant to provide.
+It is a sad commentary upon American life, and constitutional principles—so full of late of patriotic fervor and proud proclamations about "liberty and justice for all"—that this child, Joshua DeShaney, now is assigned to live out the remainder of his life profoundly retarded.
+Joshua and his mother, as petitioners here, deserve—but now are denied by this Court—the opportunity to have the facts of their case considered in the light of the constitutional protection that 42 U.S.C. § 1983 is meant to provide.

 President Bill Clinton quoted the "Poor Joshua!" paragraph in his remarks on Blackmun's retirement, and the DeShaney v.
 Winnebago dissent was, along with his authorship of the Roe v.
 Wade decision and the first part of his Flood v.
-Kuhn majority opinion, the most widely referenced element of Blackmun's career in obituaries following his death.
+Kuhn majority opinion, the most widely referenced element of Blackmun's career in his obituaries.
 It was also quoted as the headline for Time magazine's article on the decision.